GRAAL-Research/deepparse/docs/source/index.rst

 **********

 The following table presents the accuracy on the 20 countries (using clean data) we used during training for both our models.
+Attention mechanisms improve performance by around 0.5% for all countries.

 .. list-table::
 		:header-rows: 1